-Our total operating expenses were \$52.4 million for the first quarter of 2011, an increase of 20% compared to the same period in the prior year.
-The 34% increase in revenues compared to the 22% increase in sales and marketing expense from the first quarter of 2010 (as discussed under "Results of Operations" below) demonstrates the leverage that we are achieving from the investment in our sales force during the past year.
-Despite the negative impact of foreign currency fluctuations experienced during the quarter, operating expenses as a percentage of revenue decreased to 56% from 63% during the first quarter last year.
-We are also seeing improvements in productivity and efficiencies in our overall headcount as our annualized first quarter 2011 revenue per employee, defined as quarterly revenue, annualized and divided by average headcount, reached \$274,000, up from \$226,000 for the first quarter of 2010.
-Headcount increased during the first quarter of 2011 from 1,336 at the end of 2010 to 1,389, as our pace of hiring picked up this quarter (particularly in sales), following a ramp up in our recruiting efforts over the past few months.
+Our total operating expenses were \$57.7 million for the second quarter of 2011, an increase of 24% compared to the same period in the prior year.
+The 35% increase in revenues compared to the 29% increase in sales and marketing expense from the second quarter of 2010 (as discussed under "Results of Operations" below) demonstrates the leverage that we are achieving from the investment in our sales force during the past year.
+We are achieving even higher leverage in the first half of 2011, as revenues increased 35% compared to the 24% increase in sales and marketing expense from the first half of 2010.
+Despite the negative impact of foreign currency fluctuations experienced during the quarter, operating expenses as a percentage of revenue decreased to 56% from 61% during the second quarter last year.
+We are also seeing improvements in productivity and efficiencies in our overall headcount as our annualized second quarter 2011 revenue per employee, defined as quarterly revenue, annualized and divided by average headcount, reached \$288,000, up from \$241,000 for the second quarter of 2010.
+Headcount increased during the second quarter of 2011 from 1,389 at the end of the first quarter of 2011 to 1,475, as our pace of hiring picked up this quarter (particularly in research and development), following a ramp up in our recruiting efforts over the past few quarters.
+A portion of the headcount (35 employees) increase was due to our TalkSwitch acquisition in the current quarter.